Github-By-G/Weather_Automation/README.md

 By extracting the data in the list

-- Using dt_txt as key to search with the date input
+- Using dt_txt as unique key to search with the date input

 For temperature:
 - Taking from "main" dictionary  finding temp "data['main']['temp']"